marijnbransen1998/marijnbransen1998/README.md

 - 👯 I’m looking to collaborate on all of the above.
 - 🤔 I’m looking for help with Git, Python and R
 - 💬 Ask me about Chatgpt or SEO related quieries
-- 📫 How to reach me: m.bransen@tilburguniversity.edu
+- 📫 How to reach me: marijnbransen16@gmail.com